 Jon led by example, by inspiring his teams, not afraid of getting his hands dirty with Windows code or with a heavy, ugly box.”

-Bio: Antonio Palacios is a Learning Experience Manager at Digital Skills Academy and has experience in corporate training operations across multiple European sites.
+Bio: Antonio Palacios is a Learning Experience Manager at Digital Skills and has experience in corporate training operations across multiple European sites.
 He looks at learning management systems, learning needs, learning programmes and learner interactions from a user-centred point of view.

 This article first appeared in Irish Tech News on October 5 2017.